pablohd10/k8s-iot-tachograph-digital-twin/README.md

   - Position tracking service
   - Telemetry data service
   - Event processing service
-- Real-time data updates through WebSocket connections
+- Data updates every 30 seconds for the positions and 1 minute for the telemetry and events data